-- Skin Complexion Fitzpatrick Skin Type (1 - 6)

-- Eye lid aperture >6.0mm
+- Skin Complexion Fitzpatrick Skin Type (1 - 6) - Eye lid aperture1 From 6.0mm up to 14.0mm

 It is acknowledged that system performance may be affected by some combinations of noise variables.
 The OEM must demonstrate that system performance does not deviate strongly with different noise variables e.g. gender, age, ethnicity etc. The OEM's supporting evidence may be generated by sampling different noise variable combinations.